Report on a small worked stone assemblage from Dorset

 Discussion

 The analysis of the worked stone assemblage from Area 52, Bethlehem Farm, Dorset, suggests that the inhabitants of the Late Iron Age and Early Roman settlement accessed and utilised local stone resources.
-The extraction, processing and use of local stones coincides with a regional pattern.
+The extraction, processing, and use of local stones follow a regional pattern.
 Similar quernstones, made of Upper Greensand, have also been recovered from the Iron Age and Early Roman settlement of Shapwick (Papworth 1997).
 Same types of mortars, made from Portland Limestone, along with quernstones and millstones made of Upper Greensand, have been recovered from the Roman villa at Halstock (Lucas 1993).
 Even though there are no similar examples of local sharpening tools, it is generally argued that local (Jurassic Purbeck Limestone), regionally imported (e.g. Cretaceous Kentish Rag) and other ‘exotic’ hone-types were used in the vicinity throughout the Roman period (Moore 1978; Moore 1983).

 Bibliography